huynhtuan17ti/Machine-learning/README.md

 # Demo gradient descent
-An overview how do gradient descent work
+An overview how gradient descent works